Video Enhancement with Task-Oriented Flow: Tasks

 \section{Tasks}

 In the paper, we explore three video enhancement tasks: frame interpolation, video denoising/deblocking, and video super-resolution.

-\myparagraph{Temporal Frame Interpolation} Given a low frame rate video, a temporal frame interpolation algorithm generates a high frame rate video by synthesizing additional frames between two temporally neighboring frames.
+\myparagraph{Temporal frame interpolation. } Given a low frame rate video, a temporal frame interpolation algorithm generates a high frame rate video by synthesizing additional frames between two temporally neighboring frames.
 Specifically, let $I_1$ and $I_3$ be two consecutive frames in an input video, the task is to estimate the missing middle frame $I_2$.
-Temporal frame interpolation doubles the video frame rate, and can be recursively applied for even higher frame rates.
+Temporal frame interpolation doubles the video frame rate, and can be recursively applied to generate even higher frame rates.

-\myparagraph{Video Denoising/Deblocking} Given a degraded video with artifacts from either the sensor or compression, video denoising/deblocking aims to remove the noise or compression artifacts to recover the original video.
+\myparagraph{Video denoising/deblocking. } Given a degraded video with artifacts from either the sensor or compression, video denoising/deblocking aims to remove the noise or compression artifacts to recover the original video.
 This is typically done by aggregating information from neighboring frames.
-Specifically, Let $I_1$, $I_2$, ..., $I_N$ be N-consecutive frames in an input video, the task of video denoising is to estimate the middle frame $I_\text{ref}^*$ given degraded frames $I_1$, $I_2$, ..., $I_N$ as input.
+Specifically, Let $\{I_1, I_2, \dots, I_N\}$ be $N$ consecutive, degraded frames in an input video, the task of video denoising is to estimate the middle frame $I_\text{ref}^*$.
 For the ease of description, in the rest of paper, we simply call both tasks as video denoising.

-\myparagraph{Video Super-Resolution (SR)} Similar to video denoising, given $N$ consecutive low-resolution frames as input, the task of video super-resolution is to recover the high-resolution middle frame.
-In this work, we first upsample all the input frames to the same resolution of the output using bicubic interpolation, and our algorithm only needs to recover the high-frequency component in the output image.
+\myparagraph{Video super-resolution. } Similar to video denoising, given $N$ consecutive low-resolution frames as input, the task of video super-resolution is to recover the high-resolution middle frame.
+In this work, we first upsample all the input frames to the same resolution as the output using bicubic interpolation, and our algorithm only needs to recover the high-frequency component in the output image.